John A Gupton College logo

 About John A Gupton College

-The college's rich history began in March 1946 when John A. Gupton Jr. and his wife, Bernadean, acquired the historic Gov. Hill McAlister Mansion in Nashville, Tennessee.
-This elegant former governor's residence became the esteemed home of the John A. Gupton College of Mortuary Science, which officially opened its doors on September 25, 1946.
-John A. Gupton Jr. served as its President, with Bernadean guiding its educational vision as the Educational Director, embodying a pioneering spirit in specialized professional education.
+The college's distinguished history began in March 1946, when John A. Gupton Jr. and his wife, Bernadean, transformed the historic Gov. Hill McAlister Mansion into a pioneering educational hub.
+On September 25, 1946, their vision materialized with the official founding of the John A. Gupton College of Mortuary Science.
+John served as President, with Bernadean as Educational Director, creating a foundation built on personal dedication and professional excellence.

 Key Highlights

-• Founded by John A. Gupton Jr. and Bernadean Gupton, who were integral to its leadership.
+• Founded by John A. Gupton Jr. and Bernadean Gupton.

-• Located in Nashville, Tennessee, within the historic former Gov. Hill McAlister Mansion.
+• Housed in the historic former Gov. Hill McAlister Mansion in Nashville, Tennessee.

 • Welcomed its inaugural class of 26 students on September 27, 1946.